Healthcare in Afghanistan: Health facilities

-There are over 100 government-run and private or internationally administered hospitals in Afghanistan.
-The most advanced medical treatments are available in Kabul followed by in Kandahar, Herat, Mazar-i-Sharif and in other major cities.
+Health centers such as hospitals, clinics, dentist offices and pharmacies can be found in all provinces of Afghanistan.
+There are over 100 government-run and private hospitals in the country.
+Some hospitals are administered by international non-governmental organizations, where Afghans and foreigners work together.
+The most advanced medical treatments are available in Kabul, Kandahar, Herat, and Mazar-i-Sharif.
+The Maiwand Teaching Hospital was established in the 1960s.
+It was designed to treat between 300 and 400 patients a day.
 The French Medical Institute for Children and Indira Gandhi Children's Hospital in Kabul are the leading children's hospitals in the country.
-The Afghan-Japan Hospital, Daoud Khan Hospital, Jamhuriat Hospital, Jinnah Hospital, and Rahmat Hospital are some of the major hospitals in the Kabul area.
-The 350-bed Aino Mina Hospital and the 50-bed Mohmand Hospital in Kandahar are two of the most modern hospitals in the southern part of the country.
-Many of the wealthy Afghans travel to India, Iran, Kazakhstan, Pakistan, Turkey, Turkmenistan, United Arab Emirates, Uzbekistan, and other countries for more advanced medical treatment.
+The Afghan-Japan Hospital, Daoud Khan Military Hospital, Jamhuriat Hospital, Jinnah Hospital, and Rahmat Hospital are some of the major hospitals in the Kabul area.
+Mirwais Hospital, the 350-bed Aino Mina Hospital and the 50-bed Mohmand Hospital are three of the major hospitals in Kandahar.
+The number of such hospitals is gradually increasing in Afghanistan.